 Canada PR for Indian Nurses, Healthcare Workers, and Accountants: Express Entry Guide

-Three professions stand out as having reliably competitive Express Entry pathways from India in 2026: nursing, healthcare broadly, and chartered accountancy.
-Each benefits from different mechanisms — healthcare draws running at lower CRS cutoffs, and CA qualifications receiving master's-equivalent WES assessments.
+Three professions stand out as having potentially competitive Express Entry pathways from India in 2026: nursing, healthcare broadly, and chartered accountancy.
+Each benefits from different mechanisms — healthcare draws in the 440-470 CRS range, and CA qualifications that may receive master's-equivalent WES assessments.
 Here is the profession-specific breakdown for each.

 Indian Nurses: The Healthcare Category Draw Advantage

-IRCC's healthcare category-based draws have been cutting off at CRS scores as low as 443 in 2026.
-That is 70 to 90 points below general draw thresholds, and it represents a genuine opening for Indian-trained nurses who meet the requirements.
+IRCC's healthcare category-based draws have been in the 440-470 CRS range in 2026.
+That is below general draw thresholds, and it represents a genuine opening for Indian-trained nurses who meet the requirements.

 NOC Code for Indian Registered Nurses